If clutter is overwhelming you, use this room by room guide of things to throw away to get a jump start

 - Old books

-The bathroom is another one of those places where things tend to pile up.
-It is time to go through cabinets, shelves, and counter to throw away all the old things that aren’t being used.
+The bathroom is another one of those places where things tend to pile up because it is such a small space.
+It is time to go through cabinets, shelves, linen closet, medicine cabinet and counter to throw away all the old things that aren’t being used.

 - Broken makeup